blackshibe/LocalTimeTracker/README.md

 # Local Time Tracker Extension

-this is a fork with settings for the "paused/tracking" message added Is a simple VS Code extension to track the time you have spent coding
+Is a simple VS Code extension to track the time you have spent coding <br>
+this is a fork with settings for the "paused/tracking" message added

 ## Features

 - No account needed
-    > All the data is stored locally and keeps on your device
+    > All the data is stored locally and kept on your device

-- Track the time you are codding on every language / file extension
+- Track the time you spent coding with every language/file extension
     > It will keep track of any language you code in

-- It only tracks the real time you keep codding not the time you spend on other apps
+- It only tracks time spent coding, not in other apps
     > While using other apps the timer automatically pauses and starts when you are back to code

 - You can check out the time spent on a chart
-    > There is a view built int with charts to see you averacge language use
+    > There is a view built int with charts to see you average language use

 ## Future features